 01 · 2025/2026

-From research to prototype: a device that truly works for people with Parkinson's.
+From research to prototype: an aid that truly works for people with Parkinson's.

 Role